taurusilver7/multi-step-form/README.md

 Create a multi-step form component that handles induvidual form steps for the multi-processing.
 Create a custom-hook that handles the step, schema, step data update, reset, and final submission of the entire form.

 Create a common form-field component to reuse the entity in multiple form steps across the form.
+Each form-field takes the label, register and their errors.

+Design the personal, profession & billing form steps to accomodate the data corresponding to their schemas.

 ## Additional Info